COMP 290-01 Syllabus

 Audio or video recording of class meetings, lectures or discussions is prohibited without explicit permission of the instructor.
 Photographic records of whiteboards, projected slides or other visual media is also prohibited without explicit permission of the instructor.
 In any case where audio/video/photographic records are provided or permission is given for them to be made they are for personal use only.
 They may not be shared or redistributed and must be destroyed at the end of their usefulness or within one week following the termination of this course, whichever comes first.
 Similarly, any redistribution of sample code, homework solution sets or provided lab code is prohibited.
 Please note that all outside materials used in the course (readings/tutorials/assignments/projects/etc) are also be governed by their own licensing and copyright agreements.

-Accommodations Students with Disabilities
+Accommodating Students with Disabilities

 If you’ve already been granted accommodations at Dickinson, please follow the guidance at www.dickinson.edu/AccessPlan for disclosing the accommodations for which you are eligible and scheduling a meeting with me as soon as possible so that we can discuss your accommodations and finalize your Access Plan.
 If you will be using any test-taking accommodations in this class, be sure to enter all test dates into your Access Plan in advance of our meeting.
+ADS will be happy to provide any assistance you may need.

 Accessibility

-Life Happens:
+Life Happens